Hormone Therapy

 Is Hormone Therapy Safe?

-For most women, experts agree that HT helps to control moderate to severe menopause symptoms such as hot flashes and vaginal dryness within 10 years of menopause and up to age 59 years.
-Also, women should use the lowest dose for the shortest amount of time needed to keep the symptoms under control.
+For most women, experts agree that HT helps to control moderate to severe menopause symptoms such as hot flashes when initiated within 10 years of onset of menopause or under age 60 years.

 You and your healthcare professional need to balance your individual benefits and risks based on your medical history.
 For example, if you don’t have a uterus and can take ET alone, your risks are different from those women who still have a uterus and must use EPT to protect against uterine cancer.